llpeterson/e2e/rpc.md

-This extra freedom in how the client and server interact means the gRPC transport protocol needs to send additional metadata and control messages—in addition to request and reply messages—between the two peers.
-Examples include `Error` and `Status` codes (to indicate success or why something failed), `Timeouts` (to indicate how long a client is willing to wait for a response), `PING` (a keep-alive notice to indicate that one side or the other is still running), `EOS` (end-of-stream notice to indicate that no more requests or responses), and `GOAWAY` (a notice from servers to clients to indicate that they will no longer accept any new streams).
-Unlike many other protocols in this book, where we are able to show the protocol's header format, the way this out-of-band information gets passed between the two sides is largely dictated by the underlying transport protocol, in this case HTTP/2.
+This extra freedom in how the client and server interact means the gRPC transport protocol needs to send additional metadata and control messages—in addition to the actual request and reply messages—between the two peers.
+Examples include `Error` and `Status` codes (to indicate success or why something failed), `Timeouts` (to indicate how long a client is willing to wait for a response), `PING` (a keep-alive notice to indicate that one side or the other is still running), `EOS` (end-of-stream notice to indicate that there are no more requests or responses), and `GOAWAY` (a notice from servers to clients to indicate that they will no longer accept any new streams).
+Unlike many other protocols in this book, where we show the protocol's header format, the way this control information gets passed between the two sides is largely dictated by the underlying transport protocol, in this case HTTP/2.
 For example, as we'll see in Chapter 9, HTTP already includes a set of header fields and reply codes that gRPC takes advantage of.